lcwheeler/penstemon_novaseq/analysis/README.md

 * Use stat_tree output to identify which specific gene trees support GDF 1, and match those trees to the numbered_treepaths output to identify specific discordant gene trees of interest.
     * Identified 105 discordant trees.
     * See script: `ID_discordant_trees.py` and output: `discordant_trees.txt`

+## D-statistics and related metrics
+* Using Dsuite to calculate various metrics related to introgression
+* Using an input tree to additionally test for significance of D with respect to tree topology.
+Tree for input here is the MLE tree for concatenated species tree, rooted with P. montanus and P. lyallii as outgroups (same as sliding windows 10kb astral tree)